mortarworkstudios/holocron/docs/GettingStartedWithDocker.md

 # Getting Started With Docker
 An overview of the communication between the different components of this application can be found in `docs/utgars_docker.drawio.xml`.

-## Utgar's Chronicles Container
+## Holocron Container
-Utgar's Chronicles is a Laravel backend with a Javascript frontend.
+Holocron is a fork of Utgar's Chronicles which is a Laravel backend with a Javascript frontend.
 The Dockerfile & Docker Compose setup here assumes both services are running on the same container.

 ### First Time Setup